KittyGiraudel/site/_posts/2014-04-14-building-a-walk-function-in-sass.md

   @return $list;
 }</code></pre>

 Let's have a little recap about both `call` and `set-nth` so you can fully understand what's going on here.
 First, `set-nth` is a function added in Sass 3.3, aiming at updating a specific value from a list.
-The first argument is the list, the second is the index to be updated and the first the new value.
+The first argument is the list, the second is the index to be updated and the third the new value.

 I intentionally choosed to use `set-nth()` here and not to build a new list from scratch because I feel like it makes more sense: we are not creating a new list, we are simply updating values.
 Also I think it's faster but I'm not quite sure about that.